Mares Puck Pro Dive Computer Review

 The Puck Pro is capable of handling oxygen mixtures between 21% and 99% for Nitrox diving.
 You can adjust the pO2 levels between 1.2 bar and 1.6 bar.
 This is overall what you can expect for most dive computers today.

-The underlying decompression algorithm is based on the Mares-Wienke RGBM model.
+The underlying decompression algorithm of this dive computer is based on the Mares-Wienke RGBM model.
 The conservatism of the algorithm can be adjusted through different settings.

 Dive Log and Connectivity – Logbook Memory

 You have to wait until the data is overwritten as you can’t delete from the dive log yourself.
 You need to transfer your dive log to a computer if you want to avoid data to be overwritten.

 The USB connector is sold separately.
 It allows transferring your dive data to a computer where you can analyze it further and use the data to plan future dives.

-Any entry-level dive computer like this one has features missing that are available in higher-end devices.
-It is in line with pretty much all other essential devices and is missing capabilities like a built-in compass and air integration.
+Any entry-level dive computer like this one has features missing that are available in higher-end dive computers.
+It is in line with pretty much all other essential dive computers and is missing capabilities like a built-in compass and air integration.